polybar/polybar/README.md

   ~~~

 **NOTE:** If the bar output looks odd, it's probably because you're
-missing he fonts defined in the config.
+missing the fonts defined in the config.
 Update the config or install the
 missing fonts.